mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/Decommissioning_things.md

 ```

 Value Added Resellers change, companies get bought out, etc.  Don't put things
-in your configuration that won't widthstand time.
+in your configuration that won't withstand time.
 Reference ticketing systems
 or wiki pages.

 Also, don't mini-blog in comments.
 Use a ticket.